Delta’s annual New Year Polar Bear Swim takes place on Thursday, January 1st, 2026, at Boundary Bay Regional Park’s Centennial Beach in Tsawwassen.

 Boundary Bay Regional Park is a flat wide-open area in the South Delta community of Tsawwassen.
 Tsawwassen is on a bit of a peninsula with the BC Ferry Terminal on the west side, the park on the east side and Point Roberts (in the United States) at the bottom in the south.

 At the park there are walking trails, horseback riding trails and a huge sandy beach.
-At Centennial Beach there is a concession stand, public washrooms and a large children’s play area.
-There are also picnic shelters that are available on a first-come, first-served basis if nobody has already reserved them in advance.
+At Centennial Beach, there is a concession stand, public washrooms, and a large children’s play area.
+There are also picnic shelters available on a first-come, first-served basis if no one has reserved them in advance.

-Dogs are permitted in certain areas at the park, but only on leash.
+Dogs are allowed in certain areas at the park, but they must be on leash.

 Other Information

-For the latest information about the New Year’s Day event at Crescent Beach click Delta Events Calendar.
+See the Delta Events Calendar for the latest information about the New Year’s Day event at Centennial Beach.

-For a list of other January 1st swims in the Lower Mainland click Metro Vancouver Polar Bear Swims.
+Click Metro Vancouver Polar Bear Swims for a list of other January 1st swims in the Lower Mainland.

-See New Year’s Eve Celebrations for information about events in Vancouver on December 31st (so the night before).
+See New Year’s Eve Celebrations for information about events in Vancouver on December 31st.